emgong/double-takes/app/posts/2018-02-20-music-cards.md

 `Jukebox` wraps all interactions with the Sonos speakers.
 It takes in a speaker name and a Spotify wrapper.
 Notably, because I ran into some problems getting the `sonos` gem to work with Spotify URLs, it handles the less-than-pleasant encoding workarounds.

 Finally, `CodeReader` orchestrates the whole thing.
 It has a dictionary that maps between our unique codes (e.g. '08931021') and the action we'd like the jukebox to play (`jukebox.play_spotify_track('Remember Me')`).
-By using Spotify to search for the track instead of encode specific tracks, I've (hopefully) made it easier to read and easier to manage down the road as we add more songs and albums.
+By using Spotify to search for the track instead of encoding specific tracks, I've (hopefully) made it easier to read and easier to manage down the road as we add more songs and albums.
 It runs forever in the `repl` method, which waits for input, runs the resulting action, and repeats.

 ## Result